nuxt/content/docs/content/blog/studio-module-alpha.md

 ### Production Database `SQLite WASM`

 When your Nuxt Content website loads, Nuxt Content v3 downloads a SQLite database dump from your server and initializes a local WASM database containing all content from your deployed branch.
 This database stays in sync with GitHub as long as your last deployment completed successfully.
-This is the production database that is used updated by Studio when you edit content.
+This is the production database updated by Studio when you edit content.

 ### Draft Storage `IndexedDB`